taeoh-kim/Pytorch_Tutorial/1.Variable_and_Autograd/1.4.Autograd_Calculation_Linear_Regression/README.md

 ### 9. How about the Linear Regression Result?

-Below result shows the linear regression result up to 400 Iteration.
+Below result shows the linear regression result up to 400 Iterations.

 <p align="left"><img width="60%" src="img/ss_1.4_8.png"></p>

 As you can see, loss goes to zero and parameters go to our intuition.

-And the last line of result, you can test this model using numerial example.
+And the last line of the result, you can test this model using a numerial example.